Dfte/Discovery/README.md

 # Discovery

 Discovery is a fully automated OSINT tool that will gather informations from a lot of differents sources.
-Actually this is the beta test version :) !

 Discovery relies on 6 modules that can be used all at once or independently.
 All you need to have to launch the tool is a domain name.

 ## Warning